INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

   Input: the matrice M and D derived from `robust_link.m`.

-  Output: a N × N matrix ˜D. For link ij, ˜Dij = 0 if the link is surely to be absent or built and ˜Dij = 1 otherwise.
+  Output: a N*N matrix ˜D. For link ij, ˜Dij = 0 if the link is surely to be absent or built and ˜Dij = 1 otherwise.
 With this matrix, we can decompose the network into smaller ones (via the Matlab function “conncomp(˜D )”).

 - `search_subproblem.m`: to modify the results of the Matlab function `conncomp` in the decomposition step.

-  Input: S, the output of “conncomp(˜D)”; D, the N × N matrix derived from `robust_link.m`; num S, the number of connected components computed by Matlab codes max(S).
+  Input: S, the output of “conncomp(˜D)”; D, the N*N matrix derived from `robust_link.m`; num S, the number of connected components computed by Matlab codes max(S).

   Output: group, a matrix of N columns.
 Each row of the matrix corresponds to